 We can organise your accommodation in the charming resort town of Ohakune for before and after your trip if you wish.
 Please let us know what sort of accommodation you are looking for when you make your booking for this activity, and we can discuss the options with you.

-Pick up your kayak or canoe, and the rest of your gear, at the resort town of Ohakune.
+Pick up your kayak or canoe, and the rest of your gear, at Raetahi.
 Transportation is provided from there to the start point at Whakahoro and return from Pipiriki.
-Secure vehicle storage also available in Ohakune.
+Secure vehicle storage also available in Raetahi.